Court Access Administrator Attorney

 Unclear Seniority

-This attorney role ensures statewide compliance with Unified Judicial System (UJS) rules and policies on language and disability access as well as state law and federal requirements under Title II of the Americans with Disabilities Act (ADA) and the language access under Title VI of the Civil Rights...
+This attorney role ensures statewide compliance with judicial rules policies and legal requirements for language and disability access including Title II of the ADA and Title VI of the Civil Rights Act.
+Responsibilities include developing statewide policies for Supreme Court approval analyzing trend...

 View more view more